KateHanSta17/regex-tutorial-challenge-17/hex-color-regex-tutorial.md.md

-# Understanding the Hexadecimal Color Code Regex
+# Understanding the Hexadecimal Colour Code Regex
-In web design and development, hexadecimal color codes are a standard way to specify colors.
-They represent color values using hexadecimal notation, which combines red, green, and blue (RGB) color components.
+In web design and development, hexadecimal color codes are a standard way to specify colours.
+They represent colour values using hexadecimal notation, which combines red, green, and blue (RGB) colour components.
 For example, ```#FFFFFF``` represents white, and ```#000000``` represents black.

-This tutorial breaks down a regular expression (regex) that validates hexadecimal color codes, helping you understand how each part contributes to matching valid hex color values.
+This tutorial breaks down a regular expression (regex) that validates hexadecimal colour codes, helping you understand how each part contributes to matching valid hex colour values.

 ### Summary
-The regex we'll explore is designed to match hexadecimal color codes used in CSS and HTML.
+The regex we'll explore is designed to match hexadecimal colour codes used in CSS and HTML.
 It validates both 3-digit and 6-digit hex codes, with or without a leading ```#``` symbol.

 ``` regex
 /^#?([a-fA-F0-9]{6}|[a-fA-F0-9]{3})$/
 ```
 This regex might look complex at first glance, but we'll break it down step by step.
-By the end of this tutorial, you'll understand how each component works together to match hex color codes.
+By the end of this tutorial, you'll understand how each component works together to match hex colour codes.

 ## Table of Contents
 - [Anchors](#anchors)